Honors Capstone Project

 This paper will examine water and health issues in India within the broader scope of water issues on the international level.
 These issues are intricately linked to political forces and governance, and so the notion of responsibility in addressing diseases that result from unsafe water, poor sanitation, and poor nutrition will be discussed.

 Arastu, Firdaus, "The Liminality of Zimmedari and its Consequences on the Water Quality and Health of Meena Communities in Rajasthan" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 172.

 Creative Commons License